 - Medical Causes: For some individuals on the autism spectrum, SIB may be a way to mediate pain.
 By stimulating pain in a controlled way (through the SIB), the individual seeks to mask another source of pain, such as an ear infection, toothache, headache, or constipation.
 Additionally, what appears to be SIBs may actually be involuntary movements, which may be accompanying a seizure.

 - Genetic Predisposition: Research has shown that some individuals’ genes may make them more likely to have SIBs.
 In particular, those with certain genetic syndromes, such as Lesch-Nyhan, Prader-Willi, Smith-Magenis, de Lange, and Fragile X, are more likely to have SIBs.

 - Regulating Sensory Stimulation or Emotional State: Some people suggest that SIB may be an extreme form of self-stimulating behaviors or “stimming.”
 Individuals may engage in SIB to increase their arousal level or to counteract an overwhelming sensory stimulus.
 SIBs may be an attempt to release tension or relieve anxiety.

-- Communication Deficits: All individuals with ASD have some form of communication difficulty.
-SIB is seen most frequently in individuals with ASD who lack functional communication or who have difficulty using functional communication when under stress.
+- Communication Deficits: All individuals on the autism spectrum have some form of communication difficulty.
+SIB is seen most frequently in individuals on the spectrum who lack functional communication or who have difficulty using functional communication when under stress.
 The inability to communicate one’s wants and needs can lead to frustration that in turn may spur SIBs.

 - Attention Seeking: In some individuals, SIB may be a learned way of gaining attention from caregivers or others.
 This however, doesn’t usually explain why SIBs first occur, which usually have another reason (such as to compensate for a difficulty communicating).